 If the NOID includes information from USCIS that you believe is incorrect, you should prepare a written rebuttal.
 For example, if you believe that the reason USCIS perceived your answers to the interview questions as inconsistent can be traced to language barriers, a misunderstood question, a partially correct answer that USCIS interpreted wrongly, or an inaccurate recording of testimony by the officer, don't hesitate to explain this and refute the officer's interpretation.

 If USCIS has discovered negative information outside of your application packet, for example by visiting your home or looking you up online, make sure to address those concerns, as well.
-For example, if immigration officers visited your home and found only one person's set of clothing in your bedroom, the agency may consider it incriminating evidence that you and your spouse do not cohabitate.
-But you can provide a reasonable explanation, such as that you are using two separate closets because of limited space.
+For example, if immigration officers visited your home and found only one person's set of clothing in your bedroom, the agency could consider it incriminating evidence that you and your spouse do not cohabitate.
+But you can provide a reasonable explanation, such as that you are using two separate closets because of limited space, and the officer failed to notice the second closet.

-In some cases, the social media account or public records the USCIS officer reviewed might be for a different person entirely, who shares your name or has a similar name.
+In some cases, the social media account or public records the USCIS officer reviewed might be for a different person entirely, who happens to share your name or has a similar name.
 You'd thus have grounds upon which to mount a vigorous defense.

-To prevent a denial, submit as much evidence as you have, along with a letter advising USCIS that you will supplement the information as soon as possible.
+To prevent a denial if you're having trouble gathering some of the documents you'd like to send, submit as much evidence as you have, along with a letter advising USCIS that you will supplement the information as soon as possible.
 If possible, provide evidence that you are waiting on the missing information.
 Even if you don't have all of your evidence, your response letter must still address in writing every single issue raised in the NOID.

 Receiving a NOID on your marriage application is an urgent matter and must be promptly addressed in order to avoid a denial of your application.
-Because of the high stakes involved, you may want to consult a qualified immigration attorney.
+Because of the high stakes involved, you should strongly consider consulting a qualified immigration attorney.
+See How Expensive Is an Immigration Lawyer?.

 Need a lawyer?
 Start here.